F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Does it matter if I use Cloud Failover Extension in same network or across network?**

 Cloud Failover Extension is agnostic to same-network and across-network topologies.
-However, see the next question for more information regarding AWS.

 |